roy-276/Near-Support-App/contract/README.md

     }

 Test for the `send_gift()` method using the mock context as the testing environment.\
-Here we are sending a gift of 10 NEAR to an account by id '12345' and checkinf if the account recieved it using the `get_balance()` method.
+Here I am sending a gift of 10 NEAR to an account by id '12345' and check if the account recieved it using the `get_balance()` method.

     #[test]